sapcc/keppel/docs/api-spec.md

 as the response from the corresponding GET endpoint, except that the `.usage` fields may not be present.

 On success, returns 200 and a JSON response body like from the corresponding GET endpoint.

+## GET /clair/:path

+When Keppel is set up with a Clair instance for vulnerability scanning, all GET/HEAD requests for paths under `/clair/` get reverse-proxied into the Clair API.
+The user must have administrative access to Keppel.
+This reverse-proxying is useful because a Clair instance associated with Keppel usually only responds to requests with tokens issued by Keppel, and Keppel does not hand out those tokens at all.